Interacting with a Child Who Has Autism Spectrum Disorder

 They may only be able to handle one thought or idea at a time.
 Keep conversations focused and simple.

 They may want to only talk about the one thing they are really interested in at a given time.
+And they may want to talk about it over and over again.

 They may see things differently than you do.
 You may not even notice ordinary sounds, tastes, touches, smells, and sights.
 But these may be physically painful to the child.